MyCryptoHQ/support.mycrypto.com/src/content/accessing-your-wallet/how-to-use-your-ledger-with-mycrypto.md

 <img src="../images/ledger-migration/ethereum-contract-data.jpg" style="width: 100%; height: auto; max-width: 400px;">

 We will do the same thing with "Browser Support".
-Select "Browser Support", press both buttons at the same time to open it op, press the right button to select "Yes", then press both buttons again to confirm.
+Select "Browser Support", press both buttons at the same time to open it up, press the right button to select "Yes", then press both buttons again to confirm.

 <img src="../images/ledger-migration/yes.jpg" style="width: 100%; height: auto; max-width: 400px;">